skydiver/october-plugin-gitreposmanager/README.md

+####Installation

+In your OctoberCMS backend, go to Updates > Install plugins and search for "martin.gitreposmanager" or install from October Marketplace.

 #### Usage
-Start by adding all your repos.
+Start by adding all your repos from Backend > Settings > System > Git Repos Manager

 After saving, the last commit information is loaded.

 You need to manually update the repos to se the updated information.

-####Installation

-In your OctoberCMS backend, go to Updates > Install plugins and search for "martin.gitreposmanager" or install from October Marketplace.